visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

 VisIt_'s Expression system using the curly bracket *vector compose* "{}" operator.
 For example, using "noise2d.silo" again as an example, suppose we want to compose a *Vector* valued expression that has "shepardglobal" and "hardyglobal" as components.
-Here are the steps...
+Here are the steps.

 1. Go to *Controls->Expressions*.
 2. Click the *New* button and set *Name* to "randvec".